Festivali i Këngës

 Various singing presentations have been used throughout its history, beginning with radio-only performances in the first few years, then expanding to live performances, playback, remakes, and duets featuring other singers.
 The winners have traditionally been selected by a jury.
 However, other voting methods have also been applied, such as televoting or regional juries.
 At times, the head juror has carried twice the voting power of other jurors.

 Vaçe Zela holds the record for most victories in the competition with eleven wins followed by Tonin Tërshana with four wins and Aurela Gaçe, Manjola Nallbani, and Elsa Lila with three wins.
-The most recent winner is Shkodra Elektronike, who won the 63rd edition of the contest.
+The most recent winner is Alis, who won the 64th edition of the contest.